hyperparallel/Chord-Organ/README.md

 Still needs some debugging and a lot of cleanup.

 ###USE
-- Start/Root -- Knob and CV work as before.
+- Start/Root -- Pot and CV work as before.

 - Station/Chord -- Pot selects chords as in Chord-Organ.
 Same list of chords.
                   CV switches to the clock input in Arp modes.